 Inside, the level of piped music hit customers as they opened the door.
 Fumes, the smell of food, raised voices seemed like an invisible wall to go through before reaching a table.

-The manager put two tables and chairs hastily together for such a big party.
+The manager put two tables and chairs together for such a big party.
 Their chatter also became louder and repetitive across from one to the other.
 The overworked waiter tried to make sense of the garbled orders.

 Anne did not know all the people.
 She only knew about Michael, sitting at the head of the table.

-Nick had told her he was a graduate from Oxford, a clever chap who thought his degree in Law was not going to be much good after all the work he put in.
+Nick had told her he was a graduate from Oxford, a clever chap, who thought his degree in Law was not going to be much good after all the work he put in.
 Michael argued that since the power of all things rested in the hands of such people as his father, and the likes of him, his philosophical thoughts of administering justice and distributing the world’s wealth to all would never have a chance of being heard, let alone be heeded.
 He reasoned, therefore, that he might as well lead the sort of life he chose outside the establishment.
 He hoped to contribute to this world with his own ideals, with ethics he believed in.

 Anne heard him say at the table, ‘They want us to live in a myth.
 They keep on telling us that things have changed for the better.
 Well, that is a lie.
 There are more injustices and inequalities now than there have ever been before.
 I do not personally wish to be part of what is happening.
 I am out until it is safe to come in.’

 They all laughed at the way he delivered his own citation that prompted some clapping, more animated conversation on politics, and comments on America’s involvement in the world’s affairs.
-The War in Vietnam had touched the heart and soul of the young generation who felt it was an unfair conflict and that only rich countries benefited from it.
+The war in Vietnam had touched the heart and soul of the young generation who felt it was an unfair conflict and that only rich countries benefited from it.

 During the course of the meal, it transpired that not everybody was keen to go to a club.
 That brought about some confusion over the alternative.
 Michael’s girlfriend was also against the club.
 She was the girl dressed in a long floral skirt of Indian cloth tightened at the waist by a leather belt ending in a metal chain of jingling little bells.
 The same bells hung in a smaller bunch from her ears, and she had an ankle bracelet of them.
 She wore a thin garland of silk flowers around her neck and some were pinned around her pretty and astute face.
-She insisted on being called by her Indian name of Jasmine, after her recent trip to India where a Guru had made her into a whole new woman.
+She insisted on being called by her Sanskrit name of Jyoti, meaning ‘light’, after her recent trip to India where an Indu guru had made her into a whole new woman.

 Anne had listened to her beforehand tell everyone present about her experience in that exotic country, where her transcendental meditation sessions took place with chanting, dancing, the smell of various aromatic sticks, the drugs she was offered.